 Though I do agree that Sherlock may not be 100% INTP but verge on INTJ and ISTP characteristics as well in his various portrayals, I do not generally agree with the notion that Sherlock isn’t at all an INTP.
 I do not agree that INTPs aren’t observant but rather we observe everything at once and naturally cannot regard everything with the same amount of focus, leaving out matters others normally would deem important.
 We see the elephant in the room that most people don’t see, and we don’t see the elephant in the room that other people usually see.
 Sherlock has been given the fantastical, superhuman version of the INTP skill here: He is able to observe everything in one take, focus on the smallest of details with equally concentrated analysis and deduce the most outrageously specific information based on all these things that, in my mind, could also say a thousand other things.
 Oh well.
 It’s makes for great entertainment, doesn’t it?

-“Sherlock” gives you an idea of what an INTP is like, flaws and all – added Sherlock’s own, unique personality and some enhanced skills.
+Sherlock, the show, gives you an idea of what an INTP is like, flaws and all – added the title character’s own unique personality and some enhanced skills.
 He is as fictional as he is an idealized representation of a reality.
 And I think people should be as celebratory and critical of his brilliance as they should keep in mind that INTPs are not merely fantastical creatures from the world of fiction one can stretch as one like; here for entertainment and problem-solving of the strangest paradoxes, but real, autonomous human beings in whatever complex, less ‘visible’ and legendary forms they take in the real world.

 “A rose by any other name would smell as sweet”, right?

 Sure, Sherlock still gives a mysterious aura, but his personality must add up from the beginning in order to connect his ability to solving intricate crimes to that of his brilliance.
 If you think about it (the crime genre as well), he cannot be entirely complex at being complex.
 It must somehow all add up – even what is left as mysterious must be left so for a reason that is Sherlock, the icon.
 Watson must somehow stick around for a reason.
 Moriarty must somehow stay alive for a reason.
+Irene Adler must somehow remain ‘the mystery’ she is; the femme fatale, ‘the Other’ or rather Sherlock’s ‘Other’, etc..
 It’s all very meta if you think about it.
-Or anti-meta if you like.
+Or anti-meta and quite literal if you like.